ansys/pyaedt/doc/source/Resources/Contributing.rst

 Cloning the PyAEDT Repository
 -----------------------------
-Run this code to clone and install the latest AEDT version in development:
+Run this code to clone and install the latest AEDT version in development mode:

 .. code::